ahlstromcj/seq66/README.md

         *   Fixed issue #89, where MIDI control display was not always reflecting the status of each pattern, especially during queuing.
             Tightened up pattern arming/disarming processing.
         *   Improvements for issue #90, where Save does not get enabled.
+Surely some remain.
+Also, in some cases there is no way to "unmodify".
         *   Fixed issue #93, the window of a deleted pattern remains open.
-        *   Mitigation of issue #94, long song cannot be scrolled to the right.
+        *   Mitigation of issue #94, long song in song editor cannot be scrolled to the right.
 Added more padding, and a button to expand the grid when desired.
 For the pattern editor, the workaround is to increase the length in the pattern editor.
         *   Muted pattern slots show a short progress bar, to aid in the timing of queuing.
         *   Improved the handling of the MIDI 'ctrl' file.
-        *   Implemented left/right arrow keys to move triggers.
+        *   Implemented left/right arrow keys to move the selected trigger in the song editor.
+Ctrl moves multiple triggers.
+Moving a trigger past END moves END.
     *   Version 0.98.10:
         *   Revisited issue #83, improved GUI editing of control/display
             automation.